fablabromagna-org/itlab_ble_midi_board/README.md

 I program the ESP32 using Arduino IDE and libraries.
 See the code under the source directory

+Tested on Android 6, iOS 11 and Linux Debian 10.

+For debug purpose I suggest the following utilities to verify if your device can receive midi messages:

+* midiscope for Android
+* midiwrench for iOS
+* JACK  + a2jmidid + qsynth  for Linux

 ## Credits
 Copyright (C) 2020 Ivan Tarozzi (itarozzi@gmail.com)